MooersLab/manuscriptInLaTeX/README.md

 ### Writing Log

 See this [site](https://github.com/MooersLab/writingLogTemplate) for a template for a place to think about and track your progress on your writing project.
+I store the writing log in the same folder as all of the files for my writing project.

 ### Annotated Bibliography

 See that [site]() for a template to create an annotated bibliography in LateX.
 This is a good place to store your notes from your reading of the literature.
+I store the annotated bibliography in a subfolder in the same folder as all of the files for my writing project.

 ### latex-emacs

 See this [site](https://github.com/MooersLab/latex-emacs) for a latex-emacs configuration file.
-This configuration allows use to run Emacs with LaTeX in isolation of your main configuration.
+This configuration allows you to run Emacs with LaTeX in isolation of your main configuration.

 ### snippet-latex-mode

-See this [site](https://github.com/MooersLab/snippet-latex-mode) for a collection of snippets for latex-mode in Emacs.
+See this [site](https://github.com/MooersLab/snippet-latex-mode) for a collection of yasnippet snippets for latex-mode in Emacs.
 These extend the default set.

 ### emacs-quizzes

-Improve your recall of Emacs commands with a few minutes  a day thanks spaced repetition.
+Improve your recall of Emacs commands in a few minutes a day thanks spaced repetition.
 The [site](https://github.com/MooersLab/qemacs) has a set of fill in the blank quizzes.

 ### LaTeX in Emacs